George Jean Nathan Award for Dramatic Criticism

 Ithaca, NY 14853

-*Although individual submisions are not required, an entry form is available for your convenience:
+*Although individual submissions are not required, an entry form is available for your convenience:

-Electronic submissions are strongly encouraged and can be sent to email@example.com.
+Electronic submissions are strongly encouraged, except in the book category, and can be sent to firstname.lastname@example.org.

 Biography of George Jean Nathan

 George Jean Nathan (1882-1958) was the leading American drama critic of his time.
 Active from 1905 to 1958, he published thirty-four books on the theatre, co-edited The Smart Set and The American Mercury with H. L. Mencken, and zealously practiced "destructive" theatre criticism.
 Nathan wrote during the most important period of our theatre's history and set critical standards that are still being followed.
 In his will he established the annual George Jean Nathan Award for drama criticism.

 George Jean Nathan was born in Fort Wayne, Indiana, on February 14, 1882.
 Initially Nathan was educated by tutors at home and while abroad.
 After Nathan's father left the family, Nathan's mother took them to Cleveland, Ohio, where he was graduated from that city's high school.
 On his mother's side, the German Nirdlingers, there were rugged pioneers who literally crossed the country in a covered wagon from Chambersburg, Pennsylvania to settle Fort Wayne.
 Nathan's maternal grandfather was one of the founders of this frontier trading post.
 Two of Nathan's maternal uncles were to influence his career as a drama critic.
 Charles Frederic Nirdlinger was a playwright and drama critic who encouraged Nathan's entrance into journalism.
 Uncle Samuel Nixon-Nirdlinger was an important theater manager who secured free tickets for Nathan's family.